alexrutar/food.rutar.org/content/recipes/slow_roasted_lamb_shoulder.md

 Remove foil and if there is no liquid in the pan, add 180ml water.
 Turn up the oven to 220°C / 200°C fan and roast for a further 20-30m, until the skin is browned and crisp.

-Check if the meat is very tender - if not, cover and return to oven at 180°C / 160°C fan until you can do so.
+Check if the meat is very tender—if not, cover and return to oven at 180°C / 160°C fan until you can do so.

 Remove lamb from the roasting pan and transfer to a plate.
 Cover loosely with foil then a couple of tea towels and let it rest for at least 20m, up to a couple of hours.